immigrate.pk

 The honest reality

 Germany is the most affordable high-quality alternative, especially for engineering and technology.
 Most public universities charge near-zero tuition.
-The trade-off: many master's programmes are partially or fully German-taught, English-taught programmes are competitive, and the visa process requires a blocked account with around €11,000 in it from the start.
+The trade-off: many master's programmes are partially or fully German-taught, English-taught programmes are competitive, and the visa process requires a blocked account at the 2026 level (commonly cited as €11,904 / €992 × 12 months); confirm the figure with your bank and embassy.

 Grade inflation is a real concern.
 Many Pakistani universities operate on different grading curves, and a 3.0 GPA at one institution is not the same as a 3.0 elsewhere.
 UK and German admissions offices are aware of this — your transcript, your referee letters, and your SOP matter more than the raw number.